Muhammad Zainul Majdi

-Muhammad Zainul Majdi (born 31 May 1972) is an Indonesian politician who served as Governor of West Nusa Tenggara between 2008 and 2018.
+Muhammad Zainul Majdi (born 31 May 1972) is an Indonesian Islamic politician who served as Governor of West Nusa Tenggara between 2008 and 2018.
 He is also known as Tuan Guru Bajang.
 He was sworn in by Minister of Home Affairs Mardiyanto on 17 September 2008.

+He was the best-performing Perindo Legislative candidate of the 2024 Indonesian general election, both in his home province of West Nusa Tenggara and also nationally, with 182,024 votes.
+However, the party failed to win any seats in the House of Representatives of Indonesia, particularly because it did not reach the electoral threshold of 4% of votes, only winning 1.29% of the vote.